The Who in XAI: How AI Background Shapes Perceptions of AI Explanations: Discussion Implications

 Second, our insights call attention to wider challenges with \textit{academic practices of AI learning}.
 AI students exhibited unwarranted faith in and preference for numbers even when they were not readily comprehensible.
 In light of the importance of quantitative practices in AI, this bias is not surprising.
 One effective way to address this would be to critically reflect on the way we educate students in AI.
-How do we ensure that students have a more critical eye towards the working and outputs of AI systems?
-This is where we see the impact of our focus on AI students (vs. fully formed AI practitioners)--- by investigating how AI background can lead to the formation of certain heuristics, we have crucial insights on how we might address the issues from an academic training perspective.
-For instance, the need to introduce courses like critical data studies and human-centered data science that can provide the much-needed reflective lenses to students to understand not only their own cognitive biases but also the importance of thinking about the user during system design and development.
-By addressing the issues during the formation of their Data Vision \cite{Passi2017}, and Professional Vision \cite{Goodwin1994} more generally, we can revolutionize how we train the next generations of AI creators and mitigate the creator-consumer gap.
-If we are asking today’s AI students to become future creators for consumers that think drastically differently from themselves, we need to empower our students with the lenses such that the gap between them and the stakeholders they would serve is less than what it is today.
+In particular, how do we ensure that students have a more critical eye towards the working and outputs of AI systems?
+This is where we see the impact of our focus on AI students (vs. fully formed AI practitioners)---by investigating how AI background can lead to the formation of certain heuristics, we have crucial insights on how we might address the issues from an academic training perspective.
+For instance, there is a need to introduce courses like critical data studies and human-centered data science that can provide much-needed reflective lenses to students to understand their own cognitive biases and the importance of thinking about the user during system design and development.
+By addressing issues during the formation of their "Data Vision" \cite{Passi2017}, and "Professional Vision" \cite{Goodwin1994} more generally, we can revolutionize how we train the next generations of AI creators and mitigate the creator-consumer gap.
+If we are asking today’s AI students to become future creators for consumers who think drastically differently from themselves, we need to empower our students with the lenses such that the gap between them and the stakeholders they will serve is less than what it is today.
+When extrapolating findings for the AI group, we should note that the AI-background population was drawn from students in a very typical introductory AI course, taught from the most widely adopted textbook (by Russell \& Norvig~\cite{russell2010artificial} taught in over 1500 schools worldwide~\cite{aima_russell_norvig_bookadoption}) and using a widely adopted set of instructional assignments.